 2nd Lt.
 John Frederick Hay was the son of Dr. Samuel H. Hay and Dr. Rachel McMaster-Hay.
 He was born in Coddle Creek, Iredell County, North Carolina, on November 8, 1919.
 His father would later become the minister at the First Presbyterian Church in Morristown, Tennessee.
 With his two sisters, he grew up at 21 Church Street in Morristown.
 John attended Davidson College and enrolled in the college’s ROTC program on September 13, 1937.
 In the summer of 1940, he attended a six-week military program at the ROTC camp in Anniston, Alabama.
 In September 1940, John accepted a commission as a second lieutenant in the Army Reserve Corps.
 He was also the vice-president of Sigma Phi Epsilon Fraternity and graduated from college with a Bachelor’s Degree in Chemistry on June 9, 1941.
 After graduating he went to Clemson College, Clemson, South Carolina, and attended ROTC camp.

 The 753rd GHQ Tank Battalion was activated on the morning of June 1, 1941, at Camp Polk, Louisiana.
 The officers assigned to the new battalion were pulled from other units, while men were also sent to Camp Polk from Fort Benning, Georgia.
-It is not known where John joined the battalion from.
 The first enlisted men – from Selective Service – arrived at Camp Polk from Ft.
 Knox, Kentucky, on June 3rd.
 John was assigned to A Company of the battalion.
+John was reported for active duty on August 21, 1941, at Fort Oglethorpe, Georgia, and joined the battalion from there.

 During this part of the trip, one of the soldiers had an appendectomy.
 A day or two before the ships arrived in Hawaii, the ships ran into a school of flying fish.
 Since the sea was calm, that night they noticed the water was a phosphorous green.
 The sailors told them that it was St. Elmo's Fire.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2nd, and had a four-day layover.
 As the ship docked, men threw coins in the water and watched native boys dive into the water after them.
 They saw two Japanese tankers anchored in the harbor that arrived to pick up oil but had been denied permission to dock.